b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 Functions are doers, i.e encapsulated pieces of code that do things for you.
 Optimally, a function should be single minded, i.e. doing one thing only and doing it well.
-Moreover since they do stuff they names should contain [verbs](https://en.wikipedia.org/wiki/Verb) (whereas variables' names should be composed of [nouns](https://en.wikipedia.org/wiki/Noun)).
+Moreover since they do stuff their names should contain [verbs](https://en.wikipedia.org/wiki/Verb) (whereas variables' names should be composed of [nouns](https://en.wikipedia.org/wiki/Noun)).

 We already met one Julia function (see @sec:julia_is_simple), namely `println`.